 Venlafaxine comes in an oral tablet and an oral capsule.
 The oral tablets come in immediate-release (25 mg, 37.5 mg, 50 mg, 75 mg and 100 mg) and extended-release forms (37.5 mg, 75 mg, 150 mg, and 225 mg.)
 The immediate-release tablet can be cut or crushed, but the extended-release tablet may not be.
 Treatment for depression for the immediate release oral table typically starts at 75 mg total per day, given in two or three divided doses.
 Dosage can increase to 150 mg per day, with a maximum dose of 375 mg per day.
-The extended-release oral tablet typical starting dose is 75 mg per day taken as a single dose in the morning or evening.
+The typical starting dose of the extended-release oral tablet is 75 mg per day, taken as a single dose in the morning or evening.
 This dose can be increased by 75 mg every four days until reaching the maximum dose of 225 mg per day.

 Common side effects include: